Essential Tremor (ET)

 - Tremors that are most obvious in your hands

-- Difficulty performing tasks with your hands, such as writing or using tools
+- Difficulty doing tasks with your hands, such as writing or using tools

 - Shaking or quivering sound in your voice